WPTechInnovation/wpw-doc-dev/docs/sample-service-messaging.md

         "UrlPrefix": "v1/carcharge"
     }

 #### Service list request

-In order to build the URL, use the hostname, with the port number, the url prefix all concatenated.
-The concatenate with “service/discover”.
+In order to build the URL, use the hostname and the port number, then concatenate the URL with “service/discover”.

 http://192.168.1.139:8800/v1/carcharge/service/discover

     {
     }

+!!! note

-Note: body content empty, request is direct to server indicated in broadcast.
+    The body content is empty; the request is direct to the server, which is indicated in the broadcast.

 #### Service list response

+    !#js
     {
     "ServerID": "58d8f9fb-b3e9-45bc-b701-fcdd295bc265",
     "Services": [